fbpx

 The charming sandy beach on the Small Cyclades island of Koufonisia - credits: www.discovergreece.com

-The most important one happens on August the 15th when the people of Ano Koufonisi hop on their boats and get to the smaller island of Kato Koufonisi to celebrate Virgin Mary.
+The most important one happens on August the 15th when the people of Ano Koufonisi hop on their boats and get to the smaller island of Kato Koufonisi to celebrate the Virgin Mary!

 After the mass, food, and drinks are at the center of everyone's interest.
 Fresh fish, local products, goat cheese, wine, and many more are some of the things you are gonna try if you get there.